-The publication aims to clarify the practical side – factual and legal significance, necessary documents, requirements and procedure for recording of the concluded license agreements.
+The publication aims to clarify the practical side – factual and legal significance, necessary documents, requirements and procedure for entry into official register of the concluded license agreements.
 The material was prepared with regard to trademarks, but, similarly, registry entries laid down in legislation of the other objects of Industrial Property (IP) present to a significant extent similar characteristics.

 The immediate task, which solution is sought, is after familiarization with the text the parties to a license agreement to be able to make an informed decision concerning the fulfillment of the obligation to record the agreement.

-The general provisions governing the license agreement and in particular the recording in the register kept by the Patent Office are laid down in Chapter 35 of the Commercial Law:
+The general provisions governing the license agreement and in particular the license registration in the register kept by the Patent Office are laid down in Chapter 35 of the Commercial Law:

 Article 587 – Definition and form